 Petitioning for Workers’ Compensation Benefits

 When you decide to petition for workers’ compensation benefits it can be mind-boggling.
 To begin the process you’ll need to file with the Office of Judges of Compensation Claims.
-The forms can accessed here.
+Use the following link to access the documents.

 Maximum Medical Improvement

 Once your injury is treated you’ll enter into MMI or maximum medical improvement phase.
 This is the most you are likely to heal or at the peak of your treatment.
 MMI means that doctors have done all they can to treat you and that you’ve reached your maximum recovery.

 In the state of Florida if you’re in your MMI phase you will be required to cover some fees related to your treatment.
-For example, if you’d like more physical therapy you’ll need to pay a $10 according to Florida’s Statue of Limitations.
+For example, if you’d like more physical therapy you’ll need to pay a $10 according to Florida’s Statute of Limitations.

 Workers’ Compensation Attorney in Florida

 In the state of Florida you are not required to have a workers’ compensation attorney.
 Yet, getting the help and legal counsel of an attorney is highly recommended.
 Your attorney can protect your rights and guide you through the process.
 Often, employers seek to pay the minimal amount of benefits possible.
 A workers’ compensation attorney will help ensure you get the benefits you deserve.

 Additionally, sometimes navigating Florida’s workers’ compensation laws are difficult.
 Your attorney can have those tough conversations on your behalf.

 Do you have questions about your work-related injury and want to know if you qualify?
 Are you interested in learning more about your rights and benefits?

 Speak to one of our experienced workers’ compensation attorneys in Florida today.
 Our attorneys have helped hundreds of client get the benefits they deserve.